 Get Fitted for a Brace Right Away

 Finding the right shoulder brace can be trial and error.
-Some online retailers offer one-size-fits-all models, and clinics may require a few visits for fittings.
+Some online retailers offer one-size-fits-all models, and in-person clinics may require a few visits for fittings.

 At Flexogenix, we provide customized braces.
 Contact us today for a consultation.